-Myanmar is relatively a newcomer in the international trade scene after the lift of sanction in 2013.
-Yet, together with Cambodia, is one of the few LDCs that has been able to dramatically increase exports exploiting the trading opportunities arising from trade preferences, especially those provided by the EU under the Everything But Arms (EBA).
+Myanmar is relatively a newcomer in the international trade scene after the lifting of sanctions in 2013.
+Yet, together with Cambodia, it is one of the few LDCs that has been able to dramatically increase exports exploiting the trading opportunities arising from trade preferences, especially those provided by the European Union under the Everything but Arms scheme (EBA).

-At a first glance the export composition and destination of Myanmar is more diversified than the other ASEAN LDCs such as Cambodia and Laos PDR.
-Yet, once netted out of the gas exports to China and Thailand and some agricultural crops the reliance on trade preferences for major manufactured export is glaring.
-Out of 3.3 billion USD of QUAD imports from Myanmar accounting for about 27% of Myanmar total export, around 2.5 billion USD (76% of QUAD imports from Myanmar) benefitted from trade preferences in 2017.
-Given that 11.8% of QUAD imports from Myanmar are MFN free, only 12.6% of exports were hit by a tariff, either because they are not covered by preferences schemes (6.5%) or not utilized (6.1%).
+At first glance, the export composition and destination of Myanmar is more diversified than the other ASEAN LDCs such as Cambodia and the Lao People's Democratic Republic.
+However, once netted out of the gas exports to China and Thailand and some agricultural crops, the reliance on trade preferences for major manufactured export is glaring.
+Out of \$3.3 billion of QUAD imports from Myanmar1 accounting for about 27 per cent of Myanmar total exports, around \$2.5 billion (76 per cent of QUAD imports from Myanmar) benefited from trade preferences in 2017.
+Most importantly these exports utilizing trade preferences, mainly garments, have a social impact on Myanmar labour force since the garment industry is labour intensive.
+Given that 11.8 per cent of QUAD imports from Myanmar are MFN free, only 12.6 per cent of exports were hit by a tariff, either because they are not covered by preference schemes (6.5 per cent) or not utilized (6.1 per cent).

-More specifically Myanmar has been able to draw net gains from the trading opportunities offered by the reform of EU Rules of Origin (RoO) that took place in 2011.
-This is evident from the trade statistics showing that after Myanmar's reinstatement in 2013, not only it has been able to increase its utilization of the EU preferences but has substantially increased its total exports to the EU.
+More specifically, Myanmar has been able to draw net gains from the trading opportunities offered by the reform of European Union rules of origin (RoO) that took place in 2011.
+This is evident from the trade statistics showing that after Myanmar's reinstatement in 2013, not only has it been able to increase its utilization of the European Union preferences but has substantially increased its total exports to the European Union.

-However, this favorable trading environment will not last due to a series of overlapping and concomitant trade initiatives and developments in the international trade scenario.
+However, this favourable trading environment will not last due to a series of overlapping and concomitant trade initiatives and developments in the international trade scenario.

-The continued eligibility of Myanmar under the EBA due to non-trade related conditionalities is currently an issue conspicuously present in press headlines.
+The continued eligibility of Myanmar under the EBA due to non-trade-related conditionalities2 is currently an issue conspicuously present in press headlines.3

-In any case, the preferential margin in the EU market will be progressively eroded by the entry into force of the EU-Vietnam FTA scheduled for the end of 2019.
-As the CP-TPP already entered into force, additional erosion of preferential margin that Myanmar is currently benefitting will take place especially for those CP-TPP members that are granting Duty-Free Quota-Free (DFQF) to LDCs such as Australia, Japan, and New Zealand.
+In any case, the preferential margin in the European Union market will be progressively eroded by the entry into force of the European Union-Viet Nam FTA entered into force in August 2020.
+As the CP-TPP has already entered into force, additional erosion of preferential margins that Myanmar is currently benefiting from will take place, especially for those CP-TPP members that are granting duty-free quota-free (DFQF) to LDCs such as Australia, Japan and New Zealand.

 In terms of market access, trade preferences granted under GSP - a building block of the export performance of Myanmar - are of a unilateral nature.
-In fact, LDC GSP preferences are depending on the LDC status of Myanmar and the conditionalities that Preference-Giving Countries are attaching to unilateral preferences.
+In fact, LDC GSP preferences depend on the LDC status of Myanmar and the conditionalities that preference-giving countries attach to unilateral preferences.